dotnet/vscode-csharp/test-plan.md

 #### Signature Help
 * Signature Help shows up in a method call after typing `(`
-* Signature help shows documentation for methods and for
+* Signature help shows documentation for methods and for parameters
 * Parameter documentation is only shown for the currently active parameter

 #### Quick Info